watson28/warehouse/README.md

 ## Application structure

-The Application uses [Django](https://www.djangoproject.com/) web framework.
+The Application uses the [Django](https://www.djangoproject.com/) web framework.
 There are two modules: 'warehouse` and 'inventory'.

 'warehouse' module is the default module created by Django for the project's configuration.

-'inventory' module is where the actual functioanlity lives.
-The module is composed by several components:
+'inventory' module is where the actual functionality lives.
+Several components compose the module:
 - *urls.py*: is where the API endpoint configuration happens.
 It maps URLs / HTTP methods to controllers (Django views).
 - *views.py*: These are controllers that handle requests to the application.
-Their responsability is to handle the HTTP related communication work and to call business logic objects.
+Their responsibility is to manage the HTTP-related communication work and to call business logic objects.
-- *business_logic.py*: This where the requirements of a business operation are implemented with the help of the repository layer.
-Provides high level API for business operations.
-They persist information, validate data based on business rules and return business data objects.
+- *business_logic.py*: This where the requirements of a business operation implemented with the repository layer's help.
+They Provide high-level API for business operations.
+They persist information, validate data based on business rules, and return business data objects.
-- *upload_parsers.py*: objects used to transform serialized JSON objects to business data objects.
+- *upload_parsers.py*: Objects used to transform serialized JSON objects to business data objects.
-- *business_data_objects.py*: Data objects used to tranport information between different layers in a business operation.
+- *business_data_objects.py*: It contains data objects used for transporting information between different layers in a business operation.
-- *repositories.py*: Abstract the complexy of complex queries to the DB and more importanly set a boundary to the use of ORM objects in order to avoid unresponsable uses of their methods.
+- *repositories.py*: It abstracts the complexity of complex queries to the DB and, more importantly, sets a boundary to using ORM objects to avoid unresponsible uses of their methods.
 - *models.py*: This is where the domain models live.
 They use Django ORM to implement constraints and persist the information in the DB.

 ## Future improvements